MariaNikonova3101/MariaNikonova3101/README.md

 Hi!!!😊😉

-I’m a manual QA engineer with a meticulous and demanding nature, which requires me to grow and develop in the dynamic field of software testing every day.
-My extensive background and advanced education in management and jurisprudence have equipped me with the skills to foster excellent relationships with colleagues and proficiently draft diverse types of documentation.
+I am a Quality Assurance Engineer with a meticulous and demanding nature that requires me to grow and develop daily in the dynamic field of software testing.
+My journey began with a passion for HTML, some of my work is presented below.
+But my real passion is software testing.
 I love delving into processes and feel truly happy when I find and prevent bugs.

 <!--